Goetterescu/Website/README.md

 # READ ME!

-## Here are the HTML and CSS containers, beside some other files.
-These files are being hosted on the Website.
+## Here are the files of Website.

-The Website will contain links to codes on this page.
+We are working together via Github on our site.
 This makes the Website more flexible and easier to maintain.
 Sudden changes of Rules and such will be simple to achive.
 You can find some general information and a guide in here.
 Our Discord server is a good source, if you want to stay up to date.
 You can find updates related to the game server and the website in there.